mrimlinger/mrimlinger.github.io/_posts/2021-08-18-post-EuroVelo15-1.md

 Thank you Joe and Nathalie for the camping material and useful tips on surviving in the wild.
 Thank you Judy for lending me the pannier bags.
-Thabk you Irfan for teaching my clumsy self how to use tools.
+Thank you Irfan for teaching my clumsy self how to use tools.
 Thank you Martina for packing my first day sandwiches.
-Thank you Thea for provuding me with curative food on the days before departure.
+Thank you Thea for providing me with curative food on the days before departure.
 Thank you Dad for pharmaceutical, logistic, internet and technical support.

 ## Day 1